Listening for Dark Photon Radio from the Galactic Centre: Propagation of photon after production

 \section{Propagation of photon after production}

-In this Appendix we give further details on the evolution of the photon field after it is produced from dark photons.
+Here we give further details on the evolution of the photon field after it is produced from dark photons.
 Provided they do not travel in a direction almost within the conversion surface (as is the case for the radial trajectories that we assume), after production at $r_c$ photons propagate in the plasma barely affected by the back-conversion effect so long as $\kappa\ll 1$.
 As the plasma frequency varies, the photon energy is conserved while its momentum is determined by the dispersion relation.
-Far away from the resonant conversion region Eq.~\eqref{eq:combinewaveeq} is no longer valid because the energy-momentum of photons and dark photons do not match.
+Far away from the resonant conversion region the propagation equation in the main text is no longer valid because the energy-momentum of photons and dark photons do not match.
 Instead, the photon field evolves according to

-obtained by removing dark photon terms in Eq.~\eqref{eq:combinewaveeq} and setting $B=0$.
+obtained by removing dark photon terms in Eq.~\eqref{eq:delAvec} and setting $B=0$.
 We write $\pmb{A}(r,t)=e^{i\omega t-ik(r)r}\tilde{\pmb{A}}(r)$ and assume the photon field varies slowly so that $|d^2\tilde{\pmb{A}}/dr^2|\ll k|d\tilde{\pmb{A}}/dr|$.
 Using the WKB approximation Eq.~\eqref{eq:photonpropagation} simplifies to

 Eq.~\eqref{eq:photonpropagationsimplified} yields the relation $\tilde{\pmb{A}} (r)\propto 1/\sqrt{k(r)}$.
 In addition, the amplitude of the photon field will drop as a function of radius, analogously to the case of black body radiation.
 In combination, we find at a radius $r>r_c$,